Types of employment status

 For tax purposes there are only two types of employment status – employed and self-employed.
 This section explains the differences between the two.
 There are some exceptions to the normal rules of employments status – see our employment status exceptions section for more information.

-If you are an employer, it means that by law you are required to collect tax and National Insurance from your personal assistant’s (employee’s) wages if they are due and pay this over to HM Revenue and Customs (HMRC).
-See our paying wages section for information on how to do this as an employer (or how to use a payroll provider to help you).
+If you are an employer, it means that by law you are required to collect tax and National Insurance from your PA's wages if they are due and pay this over to HM Revenue and Customs (HMRC).
+See our setting things up section for information on how to do this as an employer (or how to use a payroll provider to help you).
 You may also have to pay employer's Class 1 (secondary) National Insurance contributions.

 In addition to tax and National Insurance responsibilities, you will also need to understand employment law issues for your employee.